 How do I look this child in the face and tell her everything is going to be okay when the reality all around her says it’s not?
 When her nine year old frame spins on a planet full of poverty and pain and sadness and she knows more than most what this means.
 When she spins on that planet in a city with one of the highest murder rates in the world and bullets don’t stop and ask if you’re too young.
-When she spins on this planet in a community where girls lose childhood innocence far too soon and she’s knows in her numb heart how this feels.
+When she spins on this planet in a community where girls lose childhood innocence far too soon, and she’s knows in her numb heart just how this feels.

 I don’t need to tell her about all this spinning sadness, because the scars on her heart have driven it into her soul.
 With all the hardness of heart of a veteran of war, she knows.
 She knows the darkness of violation that no nine year olds should know.
 She knows that humans flex their ‘free will’ at the expense of hers.
-She knows that living in poverty wages war on your dreams.
+She knows that living in poverty wages war on her dreams.
 She knows.